graphql/graphql-spec/spec/Section 7 -- Response.md

 anticipated.

-Serialization formats which represent an ordered map should preserve the order of requested fields as defined by {AnalyzeSelectionSet()} in the Execution section.
+Serialization formats which represent an ordered map should preserve the order of requested fields as defined by {CollectFields()} in the Execution section.
 Serialization formats which only represent unordered maps but where order is still implicit in the serialization's textual order (such as JSON) should preserve the order of requested fields textually.

 For example, if the request was `{ name, age }`, a GraphQL service responding in JSON should respond with `{ "name": "Mark", "age": 30 }` and should not respond